Skip to content

 Session flow:

-1. Client POSTs initialize request
+2. Client sends initialize request via stdin

-4. Client DELETEs the session when done
+5. Client terminates the process when done

 After configuring Claude, ask: